swiftlang/swift/docs/StringManifesto.md

 operations as invocations of normal string operations with extra parameters.
 Among other things, this means:

-1. Doing away with `localizedXXX` methods
+1. Doing away with `localizedXXX` methods.
-2. Providing a terse way to name the current locale as a parameter
+2. Providing a terse way to name the current locale as a parameter.
 3. Automatically [adjusting defaults](#operations-with-options) for options such as case sensitivity based on whether the operation is localized.
 4. Removing correctness traps like `localizedCaseInsensitiveCompare` (see